kba/hocr-spec/1.2/spec.md

 <pre class="include">path: include/defs/textangle</pre>

-The angle in degrees by which textual content has been rotate relative to the rest of the page (if not present, the angle is assumed to be zero); rotations are counter-clockwise, so an angle of 90 degrees is vertical text running from bottom to top in Latin script; note that this is different from reading order,
+The angle in degrees by which textual content has been rotated relative to the rest of the page (if not present, the angle is assumed to be zero); rotations are counter-clockwise, so an angle of 90 degrees is vertical text running from bottom to top in Latin script; note that this is different from reading order,